TritonDataCenter/mdb_v8/docs/usage.md

     addr::walk jsprop

-Given a JavaScript object identified by `addr`, enumerates the values for all properties contained in the object.
+Given a JavaScript object identified by `addr`, enumerates the values for properties contained in the object.
 This is useful for collection objects to print the values inside the collection.

+**Note:** On some versions of Node, due to V8's optimization of unboxing doubles, properties whose values are represented internally as double-precision floating-point numbers may not be included in the output of "::walk jsprop".
+They have no representation that can be distinguished from other values.
+Values likely to be affected by this are non-integer numbers and integers larger than 2147483648.
+This currently only affects 64-bit versions of Node v4 and later.

 ### nodebuffer